EvHaus/doby-grid/README.md

 ### Documentation

-Doby Grid has a lot of configurable options and settings.
-See <https://github.com/globexdesigns/doby-grid/wiki>.
+Doby Grid has a lot of configurable options.
+Full documentation is provided on the wiki here: <https://github.com/globexdesigns/doby-grid/wiki>.

 ### Examples